-Environmentally, the George Street option has much more severe impacts.
-Noise and vibration impacts are greater, but the key impact is on visual amenity, cultural heritage and landscape.
-The enclosed form, the designed vistas and the high architectural quality of George Street, combined with the human scale of the buildings, means that the impact of the tram would be significant and much more dominant than in Princes Street.
-Charlotte Square, with its intact architecture and generally smaller scale, is even more sensitive.
-Conversely, Princes Street, because of its variable architectural quality, is less sensitive than George Street.
-Also, Princes Street has the advantage in townscape terms, that it is already a major public transport corridor; the tram would enforce this aspect of its character.
+The appraisal of environmental impacts indicates that there are likely to be adverse impacts from both options but that those of the George Street option will be greater.
+The George Street option is expected to lead to greater noise impacts, as a result of the quieter evening and night-time environment compared to Princes Street.
+Both options will have large adverse effects on visual amenity and the city centre townscape but the impact is considered to be greater on George Street.
+The enclosed layout, designed vistas and high architectural quality of George Street, combined with the human scale of the buildings, means that the tram is likely to more dominant than in Princes Street.
+Charlotte Square, with its intact architecture and generally smaller scale, is particularly sensitive.
+Although the adverse impact on the townscape will still be large, Princes Street is judged to be less sensitive because of its more variable architectural quality and because it is already a major public transport corridor; the tram will only re-enforce this aspect of its character.

 The impacts on safety and economy are judged to be comparable, with no clear advantage to either option.
-The softer effects on patronage, such as system visibility, use of a natural transport corridor, safety and security and tourism would favour Princes Street.
+The softer effects on patronage, such as system visibility, use of a natural transport corridor, safety and security and tourism tend to favour Princes Street.